Islamization of Iran: Islamization and Arabization

-Shu'ubiyya and Persianization policies
+Shu'ubiyya and Persianization

 Although Persians adopted the religion of their conquerors, over the centuries they worked to protect and revive their distinctive language and culture, a process known as Persianization.
 Arabs and Turks participated in this attempt.

 In the 9th and 10th centuries, non-Arab subjects of the Ummah created a movement called Shu'ubiyyah in response to the privileged status of Arabs.
 Most of those behind the movement were Persian, but references to Egyptians and Berbers are attested.
 Citing as its basis Islamic notions of equality of races and nations, the movement was primarily concerned with preserving Persian culture and protecting Persian identity, though within a Muslim context.
 It was a response to the growing Arabization of Islam in the earlier centuries.
 The most notable effect of the movement was the survival of Persian language, the language of the Persians, to the present day.

 The Abbasids also held a strong pro-Iranian campaign against the Umayyads in order to get support from the Persian population.
 After their establishment as Caliphs, holidays such as Nowruz for example were permitted after a decades-long suppression by the Umayyad rulers.
 The Abbasids, in particular al-Mamun, also actively promoted the Persian language.
 The Samanid dynasty who defeated the Saffarids, and called themselves descendants of Sassanid Eran spahbod Bahram Chobin.

 However, after the reign of the Umayyads and Abbasids, Iran and its society in particular experienced reigning dynasties who legitimized Persian languages and customs, while still encouraging Islam.
 Moreover, there was close interaction between Persian and Arab leaders, particularly during the wake of the Samanids who promoted revived Persian more than the Buyids and the Saffarids, while continuing to patronize Arabic to a significant degree.

 The Samanid dynasty was the first fully native dynasty to rule Iran since the Muslim conquest and led the revival of Persian culture.
 The first important Persian poet after the arrival of Islam, Rudaki, was born during this era and was praised by Samanid kings.
 The Samanids also revived many ancient Persian festivals.
 Their successor, the Ghaznawids, who were of non-Iranian origin, also became instrumental in the revival of Persian.

 The Shi'a Buyid rulers, adopted a similar attitude in this regard.
 They tried to revive many of the Sassanid customs and traditions.
 They even adopted the ancient Persian title of Shahanshah (King of Kings) for their rulers.

 After the rise of the Safavid dynasty, Twelver Shia Islam became the official state religion and its adoption imposed upon the majority of the Iranian population.